heoethan/focus-timer-chrome-extension/README.md

-# Focus Timer Chrome Extension
+# My Focus Timer Chrome Extension

 An intuitive circular focus timer Chrome extension to help you stay concentrated on your work.